How to test Voice UI with UserZoom

 • Make sure to place the Echo within a foot or two of your microphone and have the volume at least at a 6 before beginning the task.”

-The reason for this example being that you want to make sure participants are as prepared as possible to give helpful feedback.
+You want to make sure participants are as prepared as possible to give helpful feedback.
 Some other things that you may want to add into a message like this are:

-• Specific trigger words for the device you’re using (e.g. “Say ‘Alexa’ before your voice command”)
+• Specific trigger words for the device you’re using (e.g. “Say ‘Alexa’ before your voice command”).

-• Phrasing for stopping an accidental activation of the smart assistant (e.g. “Say ‘Alexa stop’ to cancel an unintended activation of your assistant”)
+• Phrasing for stopping an accidental activation of the smart assistant (e.g. “Say ‘Alexa stop’ to cancel an unintended activation of your assistant”).

-#3 Do NOT use ‘trigger’ words as part of your Scenario and Task Description
+3. Do NOT use ‘trigger’ words as part of your Scenario and Task Description

 When writing task instructions and creating the scenario, make sure to instruct participants in such a way that they do not accidentally trigger the smart assistant before they intend to if they decide to read your instructions out loud.